emanb29/artst-website/_posts/2018-02-10-cradle-to-cradle.md

 8. **What are the 5 guiding principles for eco-effective design?**

 	1. Commit to being eco-effective ("Signal your intention")
-    2. b.
-Have your designs do more good than harm, ie fix past mistakes (“Restore”)
+    2. Have your designs do more good than harm, ie fix past mistakes (“Restore”)
 	3. Be open to reframing your problem to one better solved by eco-effectiveness (“Be ready to innovate further”)
 	4. Be ready to follow through on sticking with the changes (“Understand and prepare for the learning curve”)
 	5. Act as a steward and, separately, ensure your changes are reversible (or your whole system is replaceable) for when the needs of future consumers change (“Exert intergenerational responsibility”)

 9. **What did you think of this book?**